FannyDucel/FannyDucel.github.io/_pages/about.md

 I'm especially interested in ethics, NLP4NLP, linguistic diversity, and sociolinguistics.

+I'm a member of the editorial board of the ["Éthique et TAL" (Ethics and NLP) blog](http://www.ethique-et-tal.org/), feel free to check it out!
+I co-authored some articles, and we accept submissions from anyone, in French or English :).

 <!--
 I've already worked on the application of the #BenderRule in ACL, LREC and TALN articles and co-authored 2 articles regarding that study.
 In September 2022, I defended my M1 thesis on claims in NLP articles.
 I'm currently working on my M2 thesis on biases in Language Models.